That Darn Cat!

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping That Darn Cat! against these established plot points, we can identify how Robert Stevenson utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish That Darn Cat! within the family genre.

 Robert Stevenson's Structural Approach